morgil/publinx/README.md

 I made this because I [synchronize](https://www.syncthing.net/) my data to my server and sometimes want other people to access certain files.
  With this tool, I can selectively give out access to files by simply editing a JSON file in my synchronized directory.

-Right now, it is still incomplete and should not be considered secure.

 This project is licensed under GPLv3, so please create beautiful things with it.

 # Table of contents